annajolt/practice_repo/README.md

-# practice_repo
+# FinTech Repository

-# still practicing with Github repos, pulls and pushes
+## Still practicing with Github repos, pulls and pushes

+### Continuing to learn! this Markdown syntax

+Practicing to write README.md files using markdwon syntax.